 Community order for man in benefit fraud

-A VILLAGER has been ordered to do 100 hours community service after pleading guilty to dishonestly claiming over £8,000 in housing and council tax benefits.
-Don Bond, 61, of Warden Abbey Farm, Old Warden, was sentenced at Bedford Magistrates Court on Mon
+A villager has been ordered to do 100 hours community service after pleading guilty to dishonestly claiming over £8,000 in housing and council tax benefits.
+Don Bond, 61, of Warden Abbey Farm, Old Warden, was sentenced at Bedford Magistrates Court last w

-Don Bond, 61, of Warden Abbey Farm, Old Warden, was sentenced at Bedford Magistrates' Court on Monday after his case had been heard on February 15.
+Don Bond, 61, of Warden Abbey Farm, Old Warden, was sentenced at Bedford Magistrates' Court last week after his case had been heard on February 15.
 He was also ordered to pay £300 towards the prosecution costs.

 Magistrates were told that Bond's original claim for benefits stated that his only income was from job seekers' allowance.

 But the court was told Bond then started work at Bedford College as a part-time lecturer and failed to declare his change of circumstances to Mid Beds District Council which took out the prosecution.

 Caroline Ryan, acting senior fraud investigator at the council, said: "The investigation began in order to establish how Bond was meeting the shortfall between housing benefit and the rent charge at Warden Abbey Farm.
 His response was that he was being helped by family and friends.